practicalli/neovim/docs/neovim-basics/files-buffers-windows.md

-# Buffers and Windows
+# Files Buffers Windows and Tabs

 Buffers hold the contents of files and any other information from processes, e.g. the REPL evaluation log

 Windows are a container for a buffer and windows can swap which buffer they show.
 Multiple windows, also known as splits, can be present in a Neovim frame.
 By default, neovim starts with only one window.

-A tab can hold one or more windows and tabs can be shown on a tab-line.
+A tab can hold one or more windows and tabs can be shown on a tab-line. ++"g"++ ++"T"++ toggles between tabs, e.g. Clojure source code and Clojure Log

 ## File explorer